 The reset button is a safety feature designed to shut the motor off when it overheats or gets jammed.
 If you have to press it frequently, or if the corresponding circuit breaker keeps tripping, it’s a sign of an underlying electrical problem.
 This could mean the motor is failing and drawing too much power, or there might be a wiring issue.
 Continuously resetting it won’t solve the root cause and could be a safety risk.
 Instead of getting into a cycle of resetting the power, it’s time to have a professional diagnose the electrical system and the disposal motor to find out what’s really going on.

-The Motor Hums but Doesn't Grind
+The Motor Hums but the Blades Don't Spin

 That low humming sound is the sound of a motor that wants to work but can’t.
 It means the unit is getting power, but the blades are stuck.
 Often, you can fix this by using the small wrench that came with your disposal to manually free the blades from the bottom of the unit.
 However, if you’ve tried that and the blades still won’t turn, the motor may be seized or burned out.
 Trying to force it can cause more damage.
 At this point, it’s best to stop and call a plumber.
 They can determine if the jam is simply too tough to clear or if the motor has failed and needs to be replaced.

-You Suspect an Electrical Issue
+You Suspect an Electrical Problem

 If you flip the switch and get complete silence, the problem is likely electrical.
 The first thing to do is check your home’s main electrical panel to make sure the circuit breaker hasn’t tripped.
 If the breaker is on but the disposal is still dead, the issue could be with the switch, the wiring, or the unit itself.
 Electrical work can be dangerous if you don’t have the right training and tools.
 For your safety, it’s always best to have a qualified professional inspect the system.
 They can safely test the components and find the source of the failure without putting you or your home at risk.